TheFrozenBrawler/Kalman-Filter---altitude-estimation/README.md

 - Improve the Q, P and R matrices
 - Think about EKF or UKF
 - add apogee detection system based on counting the number of estimated velocity samples equal or less than zero in apogee
 - add P matrix reset to get rid of artifact in the filter
+- implement the filter in C
+- test with 2023 flight data